There are three ways to get from Bangkok to Chiang Rai:

 Buy Tickets from Bangkok to Chiang Rai

-Use the Search Box below to buy tickets from Bangkok to Chiang Rai.
+Use the Search Box below to buy your tickets from Bangkok to Chiang Rai.

 - Check availability for flights from Bangkok to Chiang Rai.